 Halleigh's excitement to join the team was matched by the gymnasts, who were unaware of their new teammate until a few days before her arrival.

 “We’ve seen some other teams do the same thing, so we’ve always wanted to do something like this,” senior Baylee Bell said.
 “When she came in the first day, you could see the excitement on her face and probably the excitement on our faces as well."

-Swipe through the Instagram post for more pictures and videos of Halleigh Lynn Chitwood with the Ball State gymnastics team.
+Swipe through the Instagram post for more pictures and videos of Halleigh with the Ball State gymnastics team.

-Outside of the gym, the team made sure their newest teammate had everything prepared for their upcoming Royal Ball as well, ensuring that Chitwood was fit for royalty.
+Outside of the gym, the team made sure their newest teammate had everything prepared for their upcoming Royal Ball as well, ensuring that Halleigh was fit for royalty.

 “For the ball, we did a 'Say Yes to the Dress' kind of thing where she picked out her dress,” Ropp said.
 “After we picked out her shoes and all her jewelry for the ball, she met back up with the team to prepare for the meet.”

-While the team helped Chitwood along, both inside and outside the gym, Chitwood seems to have awoken the inner littler girl in her fellow teammates as well.
+While the team helped Halleigh along, both inside and outside the gym, Halleigh seems to have awoken the inner littler girl in her fellow teammates as well.

 “We remind them that when things are tough or you're struggling, just go back to why we are doing this,” head coach Joanna Saleem said.
 “A lot of them are doing this for the little girl they used to be.
 There’s so many young gymnasts that look up to them and knowing that there’s a little girl out there they get to do this for, makes this a win-win.”

-As Chitwood's stint with the team has concluded, players like Bell say the experience served as a reminder to appreciate every day spent competing.
+As Halleigh's stint with the team has concluded, players like Bell say the experience served as a reminder to appreciate every day spent competing.